Scheduled time for Public Observing: 9pm – 11pm

 Solar System Objects:

 Planets: Jupiter will be rising in the SE, but won’t be above the 20 degree limit for observation with the 20″ refractor (18° up at 11pm.
-It may be viewed earlier if any telescopes are set up outside the observatory.
+It may be viewed earlier if any telescopes are set up outside the observatory).
+Just in case, the positions of it’s major satellites at 11pm are shown below.

 International Space Station (ISS): Any visible flyovers will be added closer to the observing date.